Outback Summer Program

 • Regular Day – 8:30 am-3:00 pm

-To register, please submit a completed registration form (4 pages) accompanied by a $100 non-refundable deposit per week per child.
-Balance of payment for all registered weeks is due by April 30th, 2013.
-The Tuition and Refund Policy 2013, will be forthcoming with slight changes being made to the 2012 Policy available above.
-Outback registration fills quickly on a first-come-first-served basis, so we encourage families to send in their registration forms and deposits as soon as possible.
+Registration is online!
+Registration must be accompanied by a $100 non-refundable deposit per week per child.
+Balance of payment for all registered weeks is due by April 30th, 2017.
+If you withdraw your child from the Outback Summer Program prior to April 30th, you will forfeit your non-refundable deposit of $100 per week, per child.
+After April 30th, no refunds will be issued.
+Full Tuition and Refund Policies will be available when we open registration.
+Outback registration fills quickly on a first-come-first-served basis, so we encourage families to register as soon as possible.
 Outback accepts registrations throughout the entire summer.
-We maintain a wait list for each week and will inform families if a space opens for them.
+We will maintain a wait list for each week and will inform families if a space opens for them.

-Vouchers for families receiving financial assistance through the Child Care Choices of Boston (CCCB) must complete an application, along with proof of a summer voucher (when available).
-A one-week deposit will be due when your summer voucher rate is approved.
+Vouchers for families receiving financial assistance through the Child Care Choices of Boston (CCCB) must register online using the voucher discount code “VOU2018”, and must submit proof of a summer voucher (when available).
+The voucher code will waive the fees when registering and a one-week deposit will be due when your summer voucher rate is approved.

 Contact the Outback Summer Program

 Questions?
 Contact Molly Juhlin, Director of Children’s Programs, at (617) 349-6287 x11 or email@example.com.

 Kindergarten students are part of the larger Outback but have a dedicated staff and age-appropriate activities.
 Students must be four years old by March 31st, 2017 to be eligible for Kindergarten Outback.
 Our staff is sensitive to the fact that this may be your child’s first summer program experience.
 Activity times are age-appropriate and rest time is built into the day to allow children a comfortable daily schedule.
 Our priority is to make all incoming children feel welcome in this new setting by grouping children into smaller cohorts and minimizing transitions throughout the day.